siemhermans/cfg/README.md

 # :wrench: .cfg

-This is a **snapshot** of my ([**@siemhermans**](https://twitter.com/siemhermans)) configuration files.
-The description below provides a step by step manual for installing a working environment assuming a Ubuntu Server image is used.
+This repo contains a snapshot of my ([**@siemhermans**](https://twitter.com/siemhermans)) configuration files.
+This README provides sources for installing a base Arch Linux system and a step by step build instruction for converting the system into my preferred working environment.

+# System installation
+[@HardenedArray](https://github.com/HardenedArray) has provided an excellent `gist` on installing an Arch Linux system with encrypted root and swap filesystems and UEFI-booting compatibility.
+I highly suggest following the steps outlined in this [**guide**](https://gist.github.com/HardenedArray/31915e3d73a4ae45adc0efa9ba458b07).

-# Installation steps
+# Environment setup
-The following steps set up the correct `env` variables, install essential software packages, plugin managers and fonts, install plugins for `zsh` and `nvim` and clone the dotfiles in this repository into the correct directories.
+The following steps set up the correct `env` variables, install essential software packages, plugin managers and fonts, install plugins for `zsh` and `nvim` and clone the dotfiles provided in this repository into the correct directories.
 Where possible, all configuration files follow the XDG Base Directory Specification.
+Parts of the software selection for setting up `i3` and `xorg` build on [@erikdubois](https://github.com/erikdubois/Archi3)' installation scripts.

 ### Defining `env` variables
-Define environment variables conforming to the XDG Base Directory Specification.
+To ensure XDG compliance environment variables should be set up to conform to the XDG Base Directory Specification.
 Additonally, manually set the locale environment variables for installing plugins with `pip` (These variables are handled in `zshenv` later on):
 ```
 [[ -n "$XDG_CONFIG_HOME" ]] || export XDG_CONFIG_HOME=$HOME/.config
 [[ -n "$XDG_CACHE_HOME"  ]] || export XDG_CACHE_HOME=$HOME/.cache